twistedfall/opencv-rust/README.md

 [install-focal.sh](https://github.com/twistedfall/opencv-rust/blob/master/ci/install-focal.sh) and
 [script.sh](https://github.com/twistedfall/opencv-rust/blob/master/ci/script.sh), search for `non_static_version` variable.

-On MSVC targets, you may need to enable `crt-static` feature to match OpenCV's CRT.
-This is because OpenCV uses static CRT by default on MSVC.
-If you want to use dynamic CRT, set `BUILD_WITH_STATIC_CRT=OFF` when building OpenCV.

 ## Troubleshooting

 1. One of the common problems is link errors in the end of the build.